 Often these magi run out of money and must resort to crafting arcane items as payment.
 As a result, Y'taris has an unusually high number of magical items to keep the citizens happy.
 A decanter of endless water provides clean water for drinking and bathing.
-Everburning torches light the streets.
-Elixirs of life and panaceas keep the inhabitants healthy.
+Continual flame torches light the streets.
+Potions of healing and cure disease keep the inhabitants healthy.
 Some traders and merchants even store their goods in bags of holding.